deeprave/gstats/.github/instructions.md

 - All verification tests must pass before proceeding to next step
 - **IMPORTANT** Request a review from the user once the detailed implementation is marked complete
 - Once confirmed and there are no other additional tasks or cleanup to perform:
   - if the TDD cycle and implementation are complete
-        - update `devdoc/README.md` to reflect the current development status
+    1. update `devdoc/README.md` to reflect the current development status
-        - attach the plan to the issue to which it belongs
+    2. attach the plan to the issue to which it belongs
-        - once successfully attached remove it from the project work area
+    3. once successfully attached remove it from the project work area
-        - Move the issue to "Queued" state
+    4. Move the issue to "Queued" state
 - Notes:
-        - **IMPORTANT** DO NOT attach and remove plans until they are completed!
+  - **IMPORTANT** DO NOT attach plans until they are completed!

-#### Splitting Tasks ####
+#### Splitting Tasks

 - Large tasks may need to be split from time to time.
 When required to do this:
   - Mark the task to be split (the parent) as type = "Feature", state = "Open"
-    - Create the new tas or tasks (Youtrack uses its own numbering system)
+  - Create the new tas or tasks (YouTrack uses its own numbering system)
   - Add a link of type "is subtask of" from the child task to parent issue type = "Task", state = "Open"
   - Otherwise do nothing immediately with subtasks until asked to do so.
   - Individual subtasks will be worked on as separate issues
   - Once all subtasks are completed, return to "Start of Lifecycle"